 - Taxpayer Identification Number: Children claimed for the CTC must have a valid SSN.
 This is a change from previous years when children could have an SSN or an ITIN.

 - Dependency: The child must be considered a dependent for tax filing purposes.

 A $500 non-refundable credit is available for families with qualifying dependents who can’t be claimed for the CTC.
 This includes children with an Individual Taxpayer Identification Number who otherwise qualify for the CTC.
 Additionally, qualifying relatives (like dependent parents) and even dependents who aren’t related to you, but live with you, can be claimed for this credit.

 Since this credit is non-refundable, it can only help reduce taxes owed.
 If you can claim both this credit and the CTC, this will be applied first to lower your taxable income.

 How to claim the CTC

 There are two steps to signing up for the CTC.
-To get the advance payments, you had to file 2020 taxes (which you file in 2021) or submitted your info to the IRS through the 2021 Non-filer portal or GetCTC (both tools are now closed).
+To get the advance payments, you had to file 2020 taxes (which you file in 2021) or submitted your info to the IRS through the 2021 Non-filer portal (this tool is now closed) or GetCTC.org.
 If you did not sign up for advance payments, you can still get the full credit by filing a 2021 tax return (which you file in 2022).

 Even if you received monthly payments, you must file a tax return to get the other half of your credit.
-In January 2022, the IRS will send Letter 6419 that tells you the total amount of advance payments sent to you in 2021.
+In January 2022, the IRS sent Letter 6419 that tells you the total amount of advance payments sent to you in 2021.
 You can either use this letter or your IRS account to find your CTC amount.
 On your 2021 tax return (which you file in 2022), you may need to refer to this notice to claim your remaining CTC.
 Learn more in this blog on Letter 6419.